dima122231232/dima122231232/README.md

 ---

+# 📢 My strength

+> My strength is that I can handle complex solutions, but it’s important to remember that easy and medium tasks are even easier for me to complete, which is what I’m also open to.

+---

 # ⌁ Final note

 If you need not a template solution but a specific approach, I am always available.